Donitzo/sleep_volume_timer/README.md

 # usage

-NOTE: Use a reasonable default volume to avoid hurting your ears.
+NOTE: Use reasonable volume values to avoid hurting your ears.
+A minimum volume of 0 is reasonable if you want the volume to fade out entirely.
+The max volumes depend on your headphone/speaker setup.
+I used a value of 0.07 (%7) max volume which was reasonably quiet for bedtime.

 Configure the volume settings in sleep_volume_timer.py: